 First it is important that your students sign up and download zoom.

-If you are looking for instructions on how to set up zoom – Jamie from Not So Whimpy Teacher shows you how in the youtube below.
+If you are looking for instructions on how to set up zoom there are many helpful videos – just search youtube.

 Next you can either create your own video using mine as a template or you can actually share my video with your students.
 In my video, I create a training on how to navigate zoom as a student.
 So go ahead and watch that, make notes to create your own – or you are 100% welcome to send my video to your kiddos.